 In honor of International Women’s Day, we celebrate all of the women who support our humanitarian programs.
-We take this opportunity to introduce you to one of the amazing women on site at the Himalayan Institute Cameroon.
-Clara Ezia is the Deputy General Manager for HIC.
-She helps to oversee the daily operations of the community center and handles the financial transactions and accounts.
+We take this opportunity to introduce you to one of the amazing women on-site at Himalayan Institute Cameroon (HIC).
+Clara Ezia is the deputy general manager for HIC.
+She helps to oversee the daily operations of the Community Center and handles the financial transactions and accounts.

-Clara says she enjoys her colleagues and the work environment at HIC and acknowledges that it opens her mind, introducing her to jewelry making, to homeopathy and even calls her to improve her professional skills.
-Clara sings in a choir, enjoys watching movies, spending time with family and friends and, looks forward to the time when she can travel.
+Clara says she enjoys her colleagues and the work environment at HIC and acknowledges that it opens her mind, introducing her to jewelry making and homeopathy and even calls her to improve her professional skills.
+Clara sings in a choir, enjoys watching movies and spending time with family and friends, and looks forward to the time when she can travel.

 Our work establishes sustainable programs like our center in Cameroon and the VIDA Project in Mexico.